-- The Department was successful in hiring a Health Actuarial Assistant; however we have attempted to fill the Health Actuary II position for a few years but have not attracted any qualified candidates.
-As such we continue to retain the services of an actuarial consulting firm to perform rate reviews.
-The current contract expires in February, 2014, and the Department is proceeding with a new RFP to continue these services.
-The Department is working to have the new contract in place when the current contract expires. - An additional challenge the Department continues to encounter is the lack of explicit statutory authority to approve or deny premium rate filings. - Due to the current political climate in Illinois, legislation to approve or deny premium rate filings will not take place this legislative session.
+- An additional challenge the Department continues to encounter is the lack of explicit statutory authority to approve or deny premium rate filings.
+Due to the current political climate in Illinois, legislation to approve or deny premium rate filings did not take place this legislative session.
 See details in the Obtain Authority to Approve or Deny Premium Rate Increases section further down in this report. - Progress has been made in hiring IT consultant staff to assist the current IT staff and actuarial consulting firm in designing and building rate review software and convert to web-based system for consumer use.
 These positions will be funded through Cycle II grant funds.